• barnstorm •

 Meaning: To tour rural areas, making stops at small towns along the way.

-Notes: Today's word is also quite topical in light of the barnstorming of the Democratic presidential candidates in the state of Pennsylvania.
+Notes: Today's word is also quite topical in light of the barnstorming of the presidential candidates in the early primary states.
 This, of course, makes them barnstormers.
-Barnstorm is related by one constituent to barnburner, but the meanings are unrelated; besides someone who burns down barns, a barnburner is an unexpectedly huge success.
+Barnstorm is related by one constituent to barnburner, but the meanings are unrelated.
+Besides someone who burns down barns, a barnburner is an unexpectedly huge success.

-Word History: he origin of today's Good Word is obvious: it is a compound of barn and storm.
+Word History: The origin of today's Good Word is obvious: it is a compound of barn and storm.
 The history is rather interesting, though.
-It started out in the 1880s as a journalistic terms referring to theatrical groups that traveled through rural areas, sometimes, literally, playing in barns.
+It started out in the 1880s as a journalistic term referring to theatrical groups that traveled through rural areas, sometimes literally playing in barns.
 By the 1890s its coverage had already been expanded to political campaigns through small towns.
 This is the sense in which it is used most widely today.
 In the 1920s, however, it was also used to refer to tours of stunt flyers in rural areas.
-Stunt flyers would fly over small towns to attract attention, then land a farmer's field, where they would collect money from those who followed them in exchange for a show or rides in the airplane.
+Stunt flyers would fly over small towns to attract attention, then land in a farmer's field, where they would collect money from onlookers in exchange for a show or rides in the airplane.